. Especially the songbirds

 locations.

-birds I've photographed till now.
+I've photographed till now.
 The list and

 the photos will be updated everyday (when I get a new good shot, then I'll upload it the same day ;-) ).

-If you click at a
+If you click at a birds

-birds name, all the photos of that
+name, all the photos of that bird

-latest photos will be
+will appear.
+The latest photos will be

 shown at the beginning, the oldest at the end....